Regional emergency radio network

 LocalMesh

-A volunteer-built emergency communication network across the United Kingdom, ready when mobile networks and internet are not.
+A volunteer-built regional radio network across the United Kingdom that works independently of mobile networks and internet.

-LocalMesh provides emergency radio communication when you need it most.
-Built and maintained by volunteers across the UK, the network lets you send messages without mobile signal or internet – using simple, affordable LoRa radio devices.
+LocalMesh is a radio communication network built and maintained by volunteers across the UK.
+It works as an independent regional network for sending messages without mobile signal or internet – using simple, affordable LoRa radio devices.

 Works offline